 The time the disassembling takes will depend on the type of bed you have.
 If your bed frame has drawers, take them out, empty the contents and wrap the drawers separately in bubble wrap or moving blankets.
 Check the manual that came with the bed (as if you still have it… but you never know) to see how to disassemble it with the necessary tools.
 You will usually only need a screwdriver, Allen key and a hammer….
 Go easy on the hammer!

 Separate the bed frame into as many components as possible, as it will be easier to get it out of the house and into the van.

-If all of this seems like it might be too much effort, another option is to hire a professional removal company.
+If all of this seems like way too much effort, then hire a professional removal company.
 They specialise in disassembling furniture and will get it done quickly, with less risk of damage.

 We hope this guide helps you prepare for your move.